-CRIMINAL JUSTICE INTERNSHIP
+CRIMINAL JUSTICE INTERNSHIP and HOMELAND SECURITY

 In the process it is expected that students acquire the knowledge, skills and values that prepare them for productive and successful careers in the

-field of Criminal Justice.
+field of Criminal Justice and Homeland Security.

 senior year of study.
 The Internship program provides the student with the opportunity to learn about a career in Criminal Justice and also provides